 Frequently Asked Questions

-For the most up-to-date Program and Travel Information, see the 'KNOW BEFORE YOU GO' of the People to People program you are traveling on.
+For the most up-to-date Program and Travel Information, see the 'KNOW BEFORE YOU GO' of the People to People group program you are traveling on.

 Who and how do we pay for this trip?

 All funds must be paid to the Oceans for Youth Foundation who will then forward your monies to the appropriate companies for your Cuba Travel Program.
-By U.S. law as the license holder for the People-to-People program, all funds must be paid by the traveler directly to Oceans For Youth Foundation.
+By U.S. law as the license holder for the People-to-People group program, all funds must be paid by the traveler directly to Oceans For Youth Foundation.

 What travel documents will be provided by Oceans For Youth and required for travel to Cuba?

 Oceans For Youth will provide you with an authorization letter that we issue under our license from the OFAC office of the US Treasury Department.
 This is available for you to print through the Guest Information System (GIS) to take with you.
 It is each travelers responsibility to ensure their passport information matches the authorization letter.
 Oceans For Youth Foundation is an IRS approved private foundation that is eligible to receive tax-deductible charitable contributions.

-How does the People-to-People program work and do I have to apply to the US government for a permit?
+How does the People-to-People group program work and do I have to apply to the US government for a permit?